alexdon256/Power_System_State_Estimation_with_CUDA/docs/REALTIME.md

-# Real-Time State Estimation Guide
+# Real-Time and Dynamic Updates

+Complete guide to real-time operation and dynamic network updates.

 ## Overview

 The State Estimation system supports real-time operation where network models and measurements can be updated on the fly without requiring full system reload.
+All Bus and Branch properties can be updated dynamically using their comprehensive setter methods.

 ## Real-Time Architecture

-The system is optimized for high-frequency updates using a zero-copy topology reuse architecture.

 ### Zero-Copy Topology Reuse

-For systems where the topology (switches, breakers) changes less frequently than analog measurements (voltages, flows):
+For systems where topology (switches, breakers) changes less frequently than analog measurements (voltages, flows):

-1.  **Static Topology**: The Jacobian structure and network graph are built once and persisted on the GPU.
+1. **Static Topology**: Jacobian structure and network graph built once and persisted on GPU
-2.  **Dynamic Analogs**: Only measurement values ($z$) and state vector ($x$) are transferred per cycle.
+2. **Dynamic Analogs**: Only measurement values ($z$) and state vector ($x$) transferred per cycle
-3.  **Zero-Copy**: Skip re-uploading bus/branch data and re-analyzing matrix structure.
+3. **Zero-Copy**: Skip re-uploading bus/branch data and re-analyzing matrix structure

-This reduces PCIe bandwidth usage by over 90% and eliminates symbolic factorization overhead.
+This reduces PCIe bandwidth by 90%+ and eliminates symbolic factorization overhead.

 ### Asynchronous Pipeline

 The estimation pipeline runs asynchronously on CUDA streams:
-1. Host queues data upload (non-blocking).
+1. Host queues data upload (non-blocking)
-2. GPU computes measurement functions $h(x)$ and Jacobian $H(x)$.
+2. GPU computes measurement functions $h(x)$ and Jacobian $H(x)$
-3. GPU solves linear system $G \Delta x = H^T W r$.
+3. GPU solves linear system $G \Delta x = H^T W r$
-4. Host synchronizes only when results are needed.
+4. Host synchronizes only when results are needed

-### TelemetryProcessor

-The `TelemetryProcessor` handles asynchronous measurement updates:

-- Update queue
-- Background processing thread
-- Automatic timestamp tracking
-- Batch update support

-### StateEstimator Updates

-The `StateEstimator` supports:

-- Incremental estimation (faster convergence using previous state)
-- Model update detection
-- Telemetry update detection
+## Real-Time Telemetry Updates

-## Usage Example
+### Basic Usage

 ```cpp
 #include <sle/interface/StateEstimator.h>